5 Best Looker alternatives

 - Data analytics: Looker offers more complex, granular data exploration through its no-code tool than Metabase, but neither tool is especially versatile for ad-hoc queries by ordinary business users.

 - Accessibility: Both tools require some tech support from your data team – they’re not fully accessible to business users.

 - Support: Lookers offers better customer support than Metabase.

 - Pricing: Looker is more expensive than Metabase.

-If you’re considering Metabase, take a look at our breakdown of top Metabase alternatives.
+If you’re considering Metabase, take a look at our deepdive into Looker vs Metabase, as well as a breakdown of top Metabase alternatives.

 Companies looking for more basic Looker alternatives, whose business users don’t need to run ad hoc queries or find granular data.

 The best for companies looking to create complex data visualisations.